Kilroy Realty Corporation (KRC) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Kilroy Realty Corporation (KRC) is $38.17, which is $5.52 above the current market price.
-The public float for KRC is 115.31M, and currently, short sellers hold a 5.10% ratio of that floaft.
-The average trading volume of KRC on July 12, 2023 was 1.24M shares.
+The average price recommended by analysts for Kilroy Realty Corporation (KRC) is $38.33, which is $4.55 above the current market price.
+The public float for KRC is 115.76M and currently, short sellers hold a 5.53% of that float.
+On July 19, 2023, KRC’s average trading volume was 1.23M shares.

 KRC’s Market Performance

-The stock of Kilroy Realty Corporation (KRC) has seen a 6.60% increase in the past week, with a 9.99% rise in the past month, and a 3.42% gain in the past quarter.
-The volatility ratio for the week is 3.78%, and the volatility levels for the past 30 days are at 3.93% for KRC.
-The simple moving average for the last 20 days is 7.91% for KRC’s stock, with a simple moving average of -7.87% for the last 200 days.
+The stock of Kilroy Realty Corporation (KRC) has seen a 2.19% increase in the past week, with a 8.76% rise in the past month, and a 10.15% gain in the past quarter.
+The volatility ratio for the week is 3.09%, and the volatility levels for the past 30 days are at 3.81% for KRC.
+The simple moving average for the past 20 days is 8.36% for KRC’s stock, with a -5.40% simple moving average for the past 200 days.

 Analysts’ Opinion of KRC